PraseodymiumSpike/Battalion-Ideas/Battalions/Baroque Battalion.md

 #### Side-Effect Rule
 This rule is not likely to be very important outside of the mirror match, in which case this rule should make the Chameleon act essentially as it does in Ultima, so you can probably skip reading this rule.
 However, it's here to help with rulings.

-When a Chameleon acts in either of the 2 ways described above, each Capturable Enemy Piece "_x_" that fulfills the following critera are Captured:
+When a Chameleon acts in either of the 2 ways described above, each Capturable Enemy Piece "_x_" that fulfills the following critera is Captured:
 * "_x_" is not Immutable.
 * "_x_" is not a Chameleon.
 * Pieces of the same Piece Type as "_x_" can Capture Pieces as a non-optional side effect of some action that they can normally take.
 Withdrawers, Coordinators, and Baroque Pawns would fulfill this criterion.
 As an additional example, if a *tenjiku sho&#773;gi* Fire Demon were added to Titan's Battalion, it would also fulfill this criterion due to its power to burn Pieces.